Best Fonts for Email: Usage Tips and Tricks

 Sans serif fonts are those that don’t have a decorative line at the end of every symbol.
 The most popular sans-serif safe fonts are Arial, Trebuchet MS, and Helvetica.

 During the investigation, I have found several sources which claimed that serif fonts are most suitable for emails, but I totally disagree.
-Based on the assumption that emails are being observed only online using a desktop or mobile screens, the best are sans serif fonts.
+Based on the assumption that emails are being observed only online using desktop or mobile screens, the best are sans serif fonts.
 It’s easier to read sans-serif characters on the screen.

 Here is the list of the top 10 fonts that you may use with a 100% guarantee that they will render in users’ inboxes just like you planned: